 The Student Judicial Board shall have original jurisdiction to hear all disputes concerning approved non-Greek student organizations and/or approved residence hall organizations.
 The Greek Judicial Board shall have jurisdiction in cases involving Greek organizations.
-The Vice President and Dean of Students may take temporary action on a matter involving a student organization pending a hearing by the appropriate body.
+The Vice President for Student Affairs may take temporary action on a matter involving a student organization pending a hearing by the appropriate body.

 Intermediate Disciplinary Review

-A Disciplinary Review Committee (ad hoc committee) shall review appeals at the request of the Vice President and Dean of Students on the record of decisions made at administrative or the Student Judicial Board Hearings.
+A Disciplinary Review Committee (ad hoc committee) shall review appeals at the request of the Vice President for Student Affairs and/or the Dean of Students on the record of decisions made at administrative or the Student Judicial Board Hearings.

-A Disciplinary Review Committee shall consist of three faculty or staff members and two students, with the chair appointed by the Vice President and Dean of Students from among the faculty or staff members.
+A Disciplinary Review Committee shall consist of three faculty or staff members and two students, with the chair appointed by the Vice President for Student Affairs and/or the Dean of Students from among the faculty or staff members.
 A quorum shall consist of four members including the chair.

-The appeal from the accused to the Vice President and Dean of Students is forwarded to the Disciplinary Review Committee.
+The appeal from the accused to the Vice President for Student Affairs and/or the Dean of Students is forwarded to the Disciplinary Review Committee.
 The appeal must state the reason(s) for believing the decision of the original hearing body to be improper.

 The parties shall have an opportunity to file briefs and present oral arguments to the Disciplinary Review Committee.

-The Vice President and Dean of Students shall have the right to accept, modify, or reject any or all of the recommendations of the Disciplinary Review Committee.
+The Vice President for Student Affairs and/or the Dean of Students shall have the right to accept, modify, or reject any or all of the recommendations of the Disciplinary Review Committee.

-A student may be temporarily suspended from the university, from university housing, and/or from one or more classes by the Vice President and Dean of Students pending final action on the charges against him or her if continued presence on campus would constitute a potential for serious harm to the student or to the safety of other members of the university community or of university property.
-Upon taking such action, the Vice President and Dean of Students shall inform the President of the University.
+A student may be temporarily suspended from the university, from university housing, and/or from one or more classes by the Vice President for Student Affairs pending final action on the charges against him or her if continued presence on campus would constitute a potential for serious harm to the student or to the safety of other members of the university community or of university property.
+Upon taking such action, the Vice President for Student Affairs shall inform the President of the University.

 Except as otherwise provided in the foregoing Intermediate Disciplinary Review section, the student shall be afforded an opportunity for a preliminary hearing prior to imposition of the temporary suspension.

-Before a temporary suspension may be imposed, the Vice President and Dean of Students shall make an initial evaluation of the reliability of the information received, and make further investigation as circumstances permit.
-If the Vice President and Dean of Students concludes that the conduct alleged warrants temporary suspension of the student, he shall notify the student of his intention to temporarily suspend him, and at the earliest reasonable opportunity provide the student with an opportunity to be heard.
+Before a temporary suspension may be imposed, the Vice President for Student Affairs shall make an initial evaluation of the reliability of the information received, and make further investigation as circumstances permit.
+If the Vice President for Student Affairs concludes that the conduct alleged warrants temporary suspension of the student, he shall notify the student of his intention to temporarily suspend him, and at the earliest reasonable opportunity provide the student with an opportunity to be heard.

-If all reasonable efforts to notify the student are unsuccessful, the Vice President and Dean of Students may impose the temporary suspension without a preliminary hearing, provided, however, that the student, once notified, is afforded a preliminary hearing at the earliest reasonable opportunity.
+If all reasonable efforts to notify the student are unsuccessful, the Vice President for Student Affairs may impose the temporary suspension without a preliminary hearing, provided, however, that the student, once notified, is afforded a preliminary hearing at the earliest reasonable opportunity.

 At the hearing, the student shall be given a statement of charges and a summary of the reasons for concluding that the alleged conduct warrants temporary suspension.
 The issues addressed shall be limited to consideration of the reliability of the evidence against the student and whether the alleged conduct warrants temporary suspension.
-The decision of the Vice President and Dean of Students may be rendered orally but shall be confirmed in writing.
+The decision of the Vice President for Student Affairs may be rendered orally but shall be confirmed in writing.
 The decision must be supported by credible evidence which is sufficient to indicate that there is probable cause to believe that the student engaged in the alleged conduct and that such conduct warrants temporary suspension.

 Involuntary Medical Withdrawal Policy

-A student may be administratively withdrawnfrom the university, from university housing, and/or from one or more classes when, in the judgment of the Vice President and Dean of Students and a professional member of the university's Health Services or Counseling Services staff, it is determined that the student's physical, mental, emotional or psychological health:
+A student may be administratively withdrawnfrom the university, from university housing, and/or from one or more classes when, in the judgment of the Vice President for Student Affairs and a professional member of the university's Health Services or Counseling Services staff, it is determined that the student's physical, mental, emotional or psychological health:

-- (a) poses a significant danger or threat of physical harm to the student or to the person or property of others; or
+- (a) poses a significant danger or threat of physical harm to the person or property of others; or

 - (b) causes the student to interfere with the rights of other members of the University community or with the exercise of any proper activities or functions of the university or its personnel.

 Except in emergency situations, a student shall, upon request, be accorded a meeting with a University official or a hearing prior to a final decision concerning his or her continued enrollment at the university.
-If the student requests a hearing on such a matter, the Vice President and Dean of Students shall appoint a hearing body, consisting of students and faculty/staff.
+If the student requests a hearing on such a matter, the Vice President for Student Affairs shall appoint a hearing body, consisting of students, faculty, and/or staff.